 Profile information for new and existing user groups is provided on the subtabs of the Profile tab in the details pane of the User Groups page.

-Table 111 describes the parameters on the General tab of the User Groups page.
+The following table describes the parameters on the General tab of the User Groups page.